Quasi-conical domains with embedded eigenvalues: Preliminaries

 \begin{prop}[{\cite[Prop.~7.4 and Thm.~7.5]{Daners}, \cite[Sec.~5.4] {Daners_2008} }] Suppose that $\Omg_n\supset\Omg_{n+1}\supset\Omg$ for all $n\in\dN$, and that ${\rm int}\,\big(\cap_{n\in\dN}\Omg_n\big) = \Omg$.
 If $H^1_0(\Omg) = H^1_0(\Omg\cup\G)$, where

-then $\Omg_n\arr\Omg$. \end{prop} The convergence of the open sets in the sense of Mosco is convenient in the study of convergence of the respective Dirichlet Laplacians. \begin{prop}[{\cite[Cor.~4.7]{Daners}}] Suppose that $\Omg_n,\Omg$ are contained in a fixed bounded set and that $\Omg_n\arr\Omg$.
-Then
+then $\Omg_n\arr\Omg$. \end{prop} The convergence of the open sets in the sense of Mosco is convenient in the study of convergence of the respective Dirichlet Laplacians.
+In order to state this convergence result, we define for an open set $\Omg\subset\dR^d$ the restriction mapping $r_\Omg$ and the mapping $i_\Omg$, which extends the function from $\Omg$ by zero to the whole $\dR^d$: